 The 200 and 100-day moving averages are standard for many swing traders, but we're going to use a non-standard one to stay away from the herd.

-Let's use the ETF SPY (which tracks the S&P 500) to demonstrate the first line of code in a swing trading strategy.
+Let's use the SPY ETF (which tracks the S&P 500) to demonstrate the first line of code in this SPY swing trading strategy.

 Looking at closing prices only, let's ask the computer if SPY is above its 66-day moving average: